A-Dying-Pig/PrintQueue/PrintQueue_Tofino/README.md

 Control plane program leverages a tunnel between CPU and data plane to receive trigger signals.
 `bf_kpkt` kernel module needs to be loaded to create the tunnel.
-The default CPU port of data plane is `192`, which may vary with devices and pipelines.
+The default CPU port of pipeline 1 is `192`.
-Modify the code in `line `.
+Modify the code in `line 757` if using other pipelines or different devices.
 When program is successfully launched, a new network interface will be created, on which CPU listens to get data plane signals.
 Turn on the interface:
 ```shell script